New: Becoming a Cub Scout Leader

 Citizenship.
-Volunteering leads to greater participation in community service activities that range from collecting food and clothing for local shelters, to planting trees, to picking up trash in local parks.
+Volunteering leads to greater participation in community service activities that range from collecting food and clothing for local shelters to planting trees to picking up trash in local parks.
 Scout volunteering also builds leaders' pride in their communities and in being Americans.
-An overwhelming majority (90 percent) feel that volunteering for Scouts has helped them become a better citizen.
+An overwhelming majority (90 percent) feel that volunteering for Scouts has helped them become better citizens.

 Communication Skills.
 In their many roles, volunteers are called upon to communicate with Scouts, other volunteers, community leaders, and parents.
 Not surprisingly, many volunteers say this experience has helped them become better listeners and communicators.

 Physical Fitness.
 Scout volunteers believe the activities they do in Scouting help their overall physical health.
 Volunteers report that they have developed or improved their camping, hiking, and swimming skills because of Scout volunteering.

 Enjoyment.
 Scout volunteering is just plain fun: "you get to be a kid again in a way," said one volunteer.
 More than a fourth of the volunteers agree that their Scouting activities help them reduce the stress and anxiety in their lives.

 More than 1.2 million adult volunteers give their time and skills to youth development through the Boy Scouts of America.
 An overwhelming majority (96 percent) of these volunteers say their experience has been so positive that they would recommend volunteering for the Boy Scouts of America to others.